MRtrix3/mrtrix3/docs/reference/environment_variables.rst

      (e.g. [ 0 0 0 1000 ] for a b=1000 acquisition) to b=0 due to
      b-value scaling.

+.. envvar:: MRTRIX_PRESERVE_TMPFILE

+     This variable decides whether the temporary piped image should be preserved rather than the usual behaviour of deletion at command completion.
+     For example, in case of piped commands from Python API, it is necessary to retain the temp files until all the piped commands are executed.

 .. envvar:: MRTRIX_QUIET

      Do not display information messages or progress status.
 This has